 The US CPI report showed that prices of commodities such as used cars fell, which Timiraos said was a development that the Fed had expected for more than a year.
 As for housing prices, he sees evidence that soaring rents and other housing costs will cool significantly amid a sharp slowdown in demand, but because of the way it’s composed, this won’t be reflected immediately in the CPI.

 Timiraos also noted that Fed Chairman Jerome Powell has recently shifted focus from core inflation measures to a narrower range of labor-intensive services, excluding food, energy, housing and commodity prices.
-Fed officials believe the category could help indicate whether labor shortages that have been pushing up wages are transmitting pressure on consumer prices.
+Fed officials believe the category might help indicate whether labor shortages that have been pushing up wages are transmitting pressure on consumer prices.

 Additionally, Timiraos said some Fed officials were echoing Powell’s focus on services sector inflation.
-For example, Mary Daly, president of the Federal Reserve Bank of San Francisco, said that she is very concerned about the core service industry and hopes to see an improvement in inflation in this part.
+For example, Mary Daly, president of the Federal Reserve Bank of San Francisco, said that she is very concerned regarding the core service industry and hopes to see an improvement in inflation in this part.

 According to estimates by economists at Morgan Stanley, inflation in the service sector, which the Fed focuses on, grew by 0.26% in December last year, far below the monthly average of around 0.5% for the year.